 About the FICO Credit Score

-- Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 Your FICO score affects your monthly payment

-Getting your FICO score
+Know your FICO

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about credit scores?
 Give us a call at (407) 889-4321.